stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 data without the friction of manually requesting data updates.
 The typical client-server communication is slowly evolving into the stream of data in both directions between the client and server.

-# gRPC Server Bidirectional Streaming using HTTP/2
+# gRPC Server Bi-Directional Streaming using HTTP/2

-The evolution of technology has resulted in 2 technology standards for web-based bidirectional communications:
+The evolution of technology has resulted in 2 technology standards for web-based bi-directional communications:
 [WebSockets](https://en.wikipedia.org/wiki/WebSocket) and HTTP/2 streams.

-WebSockets were created first as the ability for a standard HTTP/1.1 connection to upgrade to support bidirectional client-server streaming.
+WebSockets were created first as the ability for a standard HTTP/1.1 connection to upgrade to support bi-directional client-server streaming.
 This is still the best approach for browser-server communications because of its clear JavaScript APIs within all browsers, backwards compatibility for HTTP/1.1-only clients, and its ability to take advantage of performance improvements offered by HTTP/2 and beyond.